top of page

 Then came the bank drama.
 Because apparently, when you don’t travel often, your bank thinks you’ve been kidnapped the minute you leave your zip code.
 Every time I tried to buy coffee or pay for lunch, I got flagged like a security risk.
 “Suspicious activity,” they said.
 Honey, the only suspicious activity happening was me trying to survive this trip with a frozen card and a fried iPad.

-By the time I made it to Athens, I was running on caffeine, determination, and about three hours of sleep.
+By the time I made it there, I was running on caffeine, determination, and about three hours of sleep.
 But I showed up — and that’s what matters.

 The symposium itself was incredible.
 Sitting alongside fellow Youth Ambassadors and hearing everyone share their school experiences — the good, the hard, the hopeful — was powerful.
 We weren’t just talking about disability history; we were living it.
 Every story shared was proof that inclusion doesn’t just happen on paper.
 It happens when people believe we belong — in classrooms, on panels, and in leadership.